 Many children on the autism spectrum suffer from sensitivity to oxalates in their diets.
 Besides reducing the amount of oxalate-containing foods, we recommend adding fermented beverages to your daily routine.
 Fermented foods and beverages are the best way to build a healthy inner ecosystem and heal digestive distress.

 - Black beans

-(these foods are not on the initial healing stages of Body Ecology)
+**These foods are not on the initial healing stages of The Body Ecology Diet.

 - Wheat bran

 **Millet is the only “grain,” really a seed, listed that is approved by Body Ecology.